-A typical scenario is a truck that just delivered a load of goods from a southern city to a northern city, and now has to return home empty.
-Read more
+A typical scenario is a truck that just delivered a load of goods from a southern city to a northern city and now has to return home empty.

 Everything we touch is available to us because of the logistics industry.

-According to the US Environmental Protection Agency and the EU Commission transportation is one of the largest contributors to the total greenhouse gas emissions.
+According to the US Environmental Protection Agency and the EU Commission, transportation is one of the largest contributors to the total greenhouse gas emissions.
 More than two thirds of transport-related greenhouse gas emissions are the product of road transport.
+Read more

 In the US, 28% of the miles travelled by trucks while they are empty, amounting to 47 million empty miles a year.

-Similarly, in the EU, 84% of all road transportation was performed by vehicles with a maximum permissible laden weight of 30 tons, yet the average weight carried per road vehicle was only 13.6 tons, or in other words they utilize only 45% of their full capacity.
+Similarly, in the EU, 84% of all road transportation is performed by vehicles with a maximum permissible laden weight of 30 tons, yet the average weight carried per road vehicle is only 13.6 tons; in other words they utilize only 45% of their full capacity.

-According to Dr. Jean-Paul Rodrigue, Hofstra University, New York, USA, 20.5% of container handling activities in ports relates to empty containers.
-Due to trade imbalances, 60% of containers returning to Asia from the US and 40% from Europe are empty!
+According to Dr. Jean-Paul Rodrigue, Hofstra University, New York, USA, 20.5% of container-handling activities in ports involves empty containers.
+Due to trade imbalances, 60% of containers returning to Asia from the US and 40% from Europe are empty.